SSHAHgituser/data_warehouse/adventureworks/README.md

 # AdventureWorks Sample Database

-This directory contains the AdventureWorks sample database installation for PostgreSQL.
+This directory contains the AdventureWorks sample database installation scripts for both PostgreSQL and SQL Server.
 AdventureWorks is a Microsoft sample database that provides realistic business data for testing and development.

+## Available Installations

+- **PostgreSQL**: See this README for PostgreSQL installation
+- **SQL Server**: See [README_SQLSERVER.md](./README_SQLSERVER.md) for SQL Server installation

 ## Quick Installation